paul-voyles/FEM-AngularCorrelations/ReadME.md

 Installation
 ---------------
-To download any packages that might be necessary the best thing to do is to install the [Hyperspy-Bundle](http://hyperspy.org/hyperspy-doc/current/user_guide/install.html) Which should handle installing pyxem and hyperspy.
+***Downloading:*** To download any packages that might be necessary the best thing to do is to install the [Hyperspy-Bundle](http://hyperspy.org/hyperspy-doc/current/user_guide/install.html) Which should handle installing pyxem and hyperspy.
 Alternitavely you can download both pyxem and hyperspy individually using pip or anaconda.
 [Hyperspy-install](http://hyperspy.org/hyperspy-doc/current/user_guide/install.html) [pyxem-install](https://github.com/pyxem/pyxem-demos)

+***Launching a Jupyter Notebook:*** To launch a jupyter notebook from the bundle you should run the Miniforge Prompt (Hyperspy-bundle) application and then run the commoand $jupyter notebook to start a notebook server.
+You can also right click on a directory and the option "Jupyter Notebook Here" should be available.
+You can then open up the notebook you are interested in running.

-The bundle will download a couple of different python programs which are useful in analyzing electron microscopy data:
+***What the Bundle Includes:*** The bundle will download a couple of different python programs which are useful in analyzing electron microscopy data:
 - ase (For atomic simuations)
 - atomap (HRTEM studies)
 - HyperSpy (High dimensional Analysis)